noahruiz416/Tempe_Traffic_Classification/README.md

 # Tempe Traffic Classification Project Directory
 Traffic Classification Model with the Goal of tracking progress of the City of Tempe's "Vision Zero" through the use of Machine Learning & Statistics.
 Through this project I hope to gain a better understanding of traffic accidents in the City of Tempe.
-In particular various classification algorithims will be used in order to classify accidents based on their severity.
+In particular various classification algorithims will be used in order to classify accidents based on their severity and/or fatalaty.
 Additionally extensive analysis will be conducted in this project to give Tempe policy makers a better understanding of the progress of the "vision zero" mission.

 ## Resource Guide:
 Within this readme you will find various links, which lead to different files in this repository.